-Every effort has been made to be technically correct, but there is always the possibility of typographical errors.
+Every effort has been made to be certain that this book is technically correct, but there is always the possibility of typographical errors.

 If changes in the NEC do occur after the printing of this text, these changes will be incorporated in the next printing.